getify/eslint-plugin-proper-ternary/README.md

 This ternary expression doesn't have any other ternary expression nested in it.
 It's much clearer to figure out what its behavior will be.
 Therefore, the **proper-ternary**/*nested* rule would not report any errors.

-By contrast, this rule *would* default to reporting errors for each of these statements:
+By default, ternary expression nesting is forbidden **in all three ternary expression clauses**, and nesting depth is furthermore limited to one level.
+As such, this rule *would* default to **reporting errors** for each of these statements:

 ```js
 var name =